 I start with a ‘wishing for summer’ favorite: Vitello Tonnato.
 Beautifully slow poached veal, shaved razor thin and nestled beside a savoury albacore tuna mousse and topped with a dollop of Sicilian harissa(!) and garnished with some softly sauteed capers.
 More heaven.
 Our guests share the Barbabietola e Bacche: local Cookstown beets, whipped Bufala Ricotta, Elderflower vinegar, Terre di San Mauro olive oil and topped with some luscious summer berries.

-I once worked with a woman who’s mother was in love with me.
+I once worked with a woman whose mother was in love with me.
 Being first generation Italian/Canadian, she would regularly gift me with her homemade gnocchi, ‘just as Nonna made’, were her words.
 I pretty much figured I had won the gnocchi lottery: light as a feather pasta made with plenty of love and motherly attention from the old country.
 But sorry Mrs. Gardine, Gentile’s gnocchi gets my vote.
 Hand rolled perfect ricotta pillows of gnocchi with Toma di Capra, Radicchio di Treviso, Pregiato truffle and smoked brown butter.
 Gnocchi heaven.
-Our guests indulge in a perfectly al dente bowl of Bigoli: torchio-cranked duck egg pasta, duck offal ragu, Venetian spices, mascarpone and slivers of peppery basil.
-As is the practice at Buca, many of the pastas arrive and are gently massaged and tossed at table, releasing their inner flavours and heat at just the right time.
+Our guests indulge in a perfectly al dente bowl of Bigoli: Torchio-cranked duck egg pasta, duck offal ragu, Venetian spices, mascarpone and slivers of peppery basil.
+As is the practice at Buca, many of the plates of pasta arrive and are gently massaged and tossed at table, releasing their inner flavours and heat at just the right time.

 Desert and coffee are offered of course, but we decline.
 There is no need for additional indulgences when you have already spent three-plus wonderful hours in Italian heaven.